Evaluating Distributed Execution of Workloads: Architectures

 \subsection{Swift}

-Swift is both a parallel scripting language and a runtime system, used together to compose and orchestrate software applications or high-level library functions.

-There are two implementations of Swift: the original `Swift/K' system~\cite{wilde2011swift}, primarily intended for local and distributed execution of workflows composed of file-passing applications, and a newer Swift/T system, designed to also express workflows of object-passing functions, by running tasks in-memory on large-scale parallel systems.
-In this work, we focus on Swift/K, and refer to that system as `Swift' but a similar analysis, integration, and set of experiments could be performed with Swift/T.
+Swift is both a parallel scripting language and a runtime system, used to compose and orchestrate software applications or high-level library functions.
+There are two implementations of Swift: the original `Swift/K' system~\cite{wilde2011swift}, primarily intended for local and distributed execution of workflows composed of file-passing applications, and a newer Swift/T system designed to additionally support object-passing functions by running tasks in-memory on large-scale parallel systems.
+Here we focus on Swift/K and refer to that system as `Swift,' but a similar analysis, integration, and set of experiments could be performed with Swift/T.

-A program written in Swift describes applications, their invocations as function calls, data, and the data dependency relations (i.e., data flow) between invocations.
-Every action's execution is conceptually an independent task, e.g., primitive operations such as arithmetic operations, built-in functions such as string operations, and external application invocations.
-We focus here on the latter, called `app tasks'.

 The Swift architecture has two main components: an interpreter of the Swift language and a runtime system that executes Swift programs on parallel or distributed resources (Fig.~\ref{subfig:swift-arch}).
 Swift programs are executed in a two-stage manner.
 First, a Swift script is parsed and converted into Karajan~\cite{von2007java} (Fig.~\ref{subfig:swift-arch}, 1), a declarative-style language with strict evaluation.
 The Karajan script is then executed by the Karajan workflow engine, which in turn may invoke Swift-specific primitive functions.
 The Swift runtime system uses a plug-in framework with \textit{providers} that submit app tasks to diverse computing resources (Fig.~\ref{subfig:swift-arch}, 2a and 2b) and that move files to and from those tasks.